 Creating the Vocabulary Editing Environment for FIBO-V

-Note, however, that the file contains some information about properties.
-It is very limited information.
+Note that the download file contains not only information about concepts, but also some limited information about properties.
 For example, here is what it contains for the is legally recorded in property:

 rdf:type owl:ObjectProperty ;